Specialist Medical Advice

 Occupational Health Assessments

 A occupational health assessment is an evaluation of the health of an individual in relation to their ability to carry out their job.
-The continued monitoring of the health of employees deemed at risk of certain occupational illnesses because of the nature of their work requires a form of health assessment known as "health surveillance".

 Reasons for Occupational Health Assessments